“A comfort zone is a beautiful place, but nothing beautiful ever grows there.”- Unknown

 Your Laptop is your Best Friend

-Nothing gives you pure happiness like dropping your bag on the floor after a long day at university and burying yourself in your bed, resuming a TV Show on your laptop.
+Nothing gives you pure happiness like dropping your bag on the floor after a long day studying at university and burying yourself in your bed, resuming a TV Show on your laptop.
 The youth is all about consuming great content and this is a stress buster for almost everyone.

 Carrying a Pepper Spray